pellst/imp_msstudio_init/IMProv_msstudio_tut.md

 The **data** folder contains various artifacts used to inform the integrative modeling.
 The **imp_model** folder contains the driver python script and example yaml configuration for running the IMP modeling job.

-We are able to prepare the data files and driver scripts given above using MassSpecStudio's IMProv wizard.
+We are able to prepare the data files and driver scripts given above using MassSpecStudio's IMPort wizard.
 The activity diagram that follows illustrates the various steps involved in running the modeling pipeline.
 This is provided here in order to set the context for the pre-requisite steps that we need to perform prior to deployment for this modeling job run.